 It is no secret that I am a huge fan of all vampire-related things, especially if those things happen to be vampire-themed Halloween treats!
 I’ve made cookies, cupcakes and even pancakes before!
 I recommend serving them all at your next Halloween party, but if you have to narrow it down to just one treat, you might want to opt for a batch of my Vampire Whoopie Pies.
 These delightful desserts look like they have been bitten by a vampire with a very sweet tooth and are filled with edible fake blood that oozes out when you sink your own teeth in.

-The whoopies are made with rounds of vanilla buttermilk cake.
+The Vampire Whoopie Pies are made with rounds of vanilla buttermilk cake.
 I chose to work with a vanilla cake because a white cake presents the best contrast with the bright red “blood” decorating each finished pie.
+Plus, I just enjoy vanilla!
 The cakes themselves are soft and tender, but sturdy enough that you don’t have to worry about them crumbling as you assemble your pies.
-They have a nice vanilla flavor and a hint of rich buttermilk, but they are not too sweet on their own.
-I specifically made them less sweet because the pies are filled with a sweet vanilla buttercream frosting, as well as “blood,” and I wanted to make sure that every bite was balanced.
+They have delicious vanilla flavor and a hint of tang from the buttermilk that keeps them from being too sweet on their own.
+I specifically made them less sweet because the pies are filled with a vanilla buttercream frosting, as well as “blood,” and I wanted to make sure that every bite was balanced.

 Instead of spreading the frosting evenly over the surface of the cake, I piped it into a circle, leaving a hollow center in each whoopie pie.
 This creates a neat space for the “blood” and ensures that you can assemble your pies without any leaking out and revealing the surprise inside.
 The bite marks are made using a toothpick dipped in more “blood” and I highly recommend dripping a bit around the plate that you will be serving your whoopie pies on before serving.

-These are best eaten on the day that they are assembled, however the sandwich cakes can be prepared a day in advance and stored in an airtight container until you are ready for them.
+These Vampire Whoopie Pies are best eaten on the day that they are assembled, however the sandwich cakes can be prepared a day in advance and stored in an airtight container until you are ready for them.
 The fake blood and the frosting can also be prepared in advance.
-Once you have all your components, assembly is very quick and easy.
-When you set them out to serve, consider prominently placing some napkins alongside your serving platter – after all, you don’t want that bright blood filling to end up on your floor when your guests take a bite!
+Once you have all your components prepared, it will only take you a few minutes to put everything together.
+When you set them out to serve, consider prominently placing some napkins alongside your serving platter – after all, you don’t want that bright blood filling to end up on your floor when your family and friends take a bite!

 Vampire Whoopie Pies